Fixed: Spotify Web Player Not Working on Chrome/Firefox/Edge

 Step 2: Allow cookies for Spotify:

-- Settings > Privacy and security > Cookies and other site data → allow third-party cookies (for testing) or add exceptions for open.spotify.com and accounts.spotify.com > Sign out/in once.
+- Settings > Privacy and security > Cookies and other site data → allow cookies/site data for Spotify: Settings → Privacy & security → Cookies and other site data → add site exceptions for open.spotify.com and accounts.spotify.com → Sign out/in once.

 Step 3: Disable extensions for a minute.